MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 { Mean = mu; LowerBound = mu - confidence; UpperBound = mu + confidence; Input = input }
 ```

 A more in-depth tutorial on the posterior calculation that leads to the prediction computation can be found [here](http://krasserm.github.io/2018/03/19/gaussian-processes/).
+The explanation there will probably be better than any I can give and despite the seemingly complexity of the linear algebra, at the end of the day, we are applying Bayes Theorem to multivariate normally distributed variables.

 #### Acquisition Function